As a nutrition coach, I spend a lot of time explaining to my clients which supplements are worth taking, creatine being one of them.

 According to current research, there are no serious risks associated with creatine supplementation for healthy individuals.
 However, if you’re living with a chronic condition or taking other medications, then you should consult your doctor before taking creatine.

-Although there are no serious risks, as I’ll explain below, some issues can arise if you’re not following the proper dosing recommendations.
+Although there are no serious risks, I’ll explain some issues that can arise if you’re not following the proper dosing recommendations.

 Key Takeaways